 2021-22 | 317 |

-The new capital gain index is important for taxpayers to calculate their tax liabilities on long term capital gains correctly and file ITR accordingly.
+The new capital gains index is important for taxpayers to calculate their tax liabilities on long-term capital gains correctly and file their ITR accordingly.

 Things to Know in CII